Best Online Master’s Degrees in: Theatre

 Individuals who have earned a master’s degree in theatre should be prepared with the necessary artistic, technical, and industry skills to work directly in performance as actors, directors, set designers, costume designers, lighting and sound technicians, or stage managers, depending on their area of specialization.
 Other career opportunities may be found in theatre administration or teaching.
 Most positions will be found with performing arts companies, secondary schools, or colleges and universities.
 Due to the competitive nature of this field, jobs may be scarce.

 According to the U.S. Bureau of Labor Statistics, the demand for actors is only predicted to grow by 4% from 2010 to 2020.
 This is significantly slower than the 14% growth expected for all occupations.
 However, the job market for self-enrichment teachers, including drama teachers, is expected to increase by 21% over the projection period.
-In 2010, the median hourly wage for actors was $17.44.
+The median hourly wage for actors was $17.44.
 The median hourly wage for self-enrichment teachers was $17.47 that same year.
 Please note, actual salaries and job availability can be influenced by location, level of experience, education, specific employer, and the general job market.